ManpreetBahl/THINGS/README.md

-﻿# Cat Things
+﻿# Cat THINGS
- Cat things is a lightweight inventory control system developed for the CAT.
+ CAT THINGS is a lightweight inventory control system developed for the CAT.
- Cat things will keep track of inventory levels, track usage trends, create shopping lists, and send alerts on low inventory.
+ CAT THINGS will keep track of inventory levels, track usage trends, Create shopping lists, and send alerts on low inventory.

 ## API install instructions
 1. Prerequisite: [node.js](https://nodejs.org/en/) must be installed on your machine before proceeding